publicarchi/crDh/crAVdh2017.md

 ## Hands on

-Computer vision for DH handson
+Computer vision for DH hands on

 Goals